Who Should Audition?

 - Students who plan to minor in music.

-- Students interested in ensemble or orchestra participation.
+- Students interested in vocal or instrumental ensemble participation.

 Scheduling an Audition